- Location: Ohio

 While there, you'll need to pass both a vision test and at least one written knowledge test before you may be given a permit package.
 A general written test must be passed by all applicants.
 Additional tests will be given to those who are applying to drive the following: passenger vehicles, air brakes vehicles, combination vehicles, hazardous materials vehicles, tankers, and double or triple trailers.

-You don't need to make an appointment, and there is no charge to take the test.
+You don't need to make an appointment to take the test.
 While at the exam station, you'll also have your photo taken as part of your test record.

 As long as you don't have any red flags on your driving record (suspensions, revocations, etc.), you will be given your CDL permit at any deputy registrar's office.